TheAssemblyArmada/Thyme/README.md

 An Open Source Re-Implementation of Generals: Zero Hour

-This project is a bottom-up rewrite of Generals: Zero Hour, using the original binary in place of not-yet-implemented functions.
+This project is a bottom-up rewrite of Generals: Zero Hour, using the original binary to provide functions that have not been implemented yet.
 The intention is to allow the fixing of bugs, implementation of new features and porting to platforms unsupported by the original.

 ## Building

-This project currently supports building on Visual Studio or MinGW-w64.
+In order to generate a working binary, currently you must build the project using a version of the Microsoft Visual Studio compiler (2015 and above).
+Building using MinGW-w64 is also tested periodically, but because of differences in the compiler ABI, dll's that it generates will not work correctly with the original game binary.
+Once the reimplementation is complete it should be possible to build with any C++11 compiler.

-Use CMake to generate a solution outside of the src directory.
+In order to build, use CMake to generate a solution outside of the src directory.
 For example, when using the CMake GUI and the source is at C:\path\to\thyme set the build path to C:\path\to\thyme\build.
-Note that although you can use MingGW-w64 to build thyme, the dll built by it will not work correctly as the GCC ABI does not match that used in the the original binary.
-Once clang can build with exceptions for Windows, it should be possible to use that with MinGW-w64 to get the correct ABI.
-This limitation will not apply once the re-implementation is complete.

 ## Running